Elahe Hiptoola

 Elahe Hiptoola is an Indian film producer and former actress.
 Her credits include producer of 3 Deewarein, Hyderabad Blues 2, Iqbal, Dor, and Dhanak.

 Early life and career

 Elahe Hiptoola was born in Mumbai and resides in Hyderabad.

 Hiptoola frequently works with producer Nagesh Kukunoor.
 Their collaborations include Hyderabad Blues, Rockford, 3 Deewarein, Bollywood Calling, Hyderabad Blues 2, Iqbal, Dor, Bombay to Bangkok, Aashayein, 8 x 10 Tasveer, Mod and Lakshmi.

 In 2010, Hiptoola co-founded a cultural center called Lamakaan (a place without boundaries) in Hyderabad.

 Personal life

 Hiptoola was married to Vidyut Jaisimha, a son of cricketer M. L. Jaisimha; they divorced later.
-Several media reports since early 2000s have referred to her as director Nagesh Kukunoor's romantic partner.
+Several media reports since the early 2000s have referred to her as director Nagesh Kukunoor's romantic partner.